daniela970/daniela970/README.md

 - 👋 Hi, I’m @daniela
 - 👀 I’m interested in assistir anime, ouvir musicas
 - 🌱 I’m currently learning sla
-- 💞️ I’m looking to collaborate on meu namoro
+- 💞️ I’m looking to collaborate on nada
 - 📫 How to reach sla

 <!---